Gwyllym Lloyd Wardle: National politics

 As a result of the scandals arising from the relationship of Prince Frederick, Duke of York and Albany, the commander-in-chief of the army, with Mary Anne Clarke, Wardle brought forward a motion against the Duke on 27 January 1809.
 Acting with Sir Francis Burdett, Wardle was able, through parliamentary privilege, to fight against the government's libel action against the press, which aimed to prevent corruption rumours against the Duke from becoming public.
 The House of Commons went into committee on the subject on 1 February, and the proceedings lasted until 20 March.
 Though he failed in convicting the Duke of personal corruption, sufficient indiscretions were proved to force his retirement.
 Due to public interest in the case, Wardle briefly became more prominent than Burdett, who was otherwise a more substantial radical campaigner.

 Up to this point Wardle had been thought a bon viveur rather than a politician, but he remained committed to his cause.
 He made a long speech in parliament on 19 June 1809 on the public economy, and his resolutions on this were agreed.
 He was presented with the freedom of the city of London on 6 April 1809 and congratulatory addresses were presented to him by many corporations throughout the United Kingdom.
 His likeness was reproduced in a number of forms.

 On 3 July 1809, Wardle's fortunes changed for the worse, when an upholsterer called Francis Wright brought a court action against him over matters concerning the furnishing of Mary Anne Clarke's house.
 With the attorney-general prosecuting, the jury found against Wardle, and evidence came out that Clarke and Wardle had colluded against the Duke.
 Wardle denied this in an open letter, and on 11 December he brought an action against the Wrights and Clarke for conspiracy.
 He lost the case, along with his reputation, James Glenie, a witness for the crown in the first trial, was also heavily criticised by the judge Lord Ellenborough.

 Wardle's radical supporters included Timothy Brown, Major John Cartwright, William Cobbett, William Frend, and Robert Waithman.
 He was not re-elected for Okehampton after the dissolution of parliament in 1812, despite strong backing.

 Later life and death

 Wardle moved to a farm in Kent between Tunbridge and Rochester; Mary Anne Clarke wrote that he sold milk.
 Later, with money troubles, he emigrated.
 He died in Florence, Italy, on 30 November 1833, aged 71.

 Works

 An address from Colonel Wardle to his countrymen, arguing for Catholic Emancipation, was circulated in 1828.
 It was dated Florence, 3 November 1827, and praised conditions of life in Catholic Tuscany.

 Family

-In 1792 Wardle married Ellen Elizabeth Parry, daughter of Love Parry of Madryn, Carnarvonshire, who brought him estates in that county.
+In 1792 Wardle married Ellen Elizabeth Parry, sister of Sir Love Jones-Parry, 1st Baronet, and daughter of Love Jones-Parry of Madryn, Carnarvonshire, who brought him estates in that county.
 They had seven children.
 He was an unfaithful husband.